-Morbidity with temporary disability. morbidity with temporary disability, or morbidity of working contingents (sound) is subject to special accounting and analysis Number of cases of temporary disability
+Morbidity with temporary disability. morbidity with temporary disability, or morbidity of working contingents (number of cases of temporary disability) is subject to special recording and analysis

-For a qualitative and quantitative assessment of the health status of the population, including the working population, indicators of morbidity, mortality, disability, seeking medical care, fertility, and others are used.
-The health status of workers is most fully characterized by morbidity rates with temporary disability (Figure 1.1).
+For qualitative and quantitative assessment of the health status of the population, including the working population, indicators of morbidity, mortality, disability, access to medical care, fertility and others are used.
+The health status of workers is most fully characterized by morbidity indicators with temporary loss of ability to work (Figure 1.1).

 Figure 1.1 - Types and nature of disability